appvision-gmbh/json2typescript/README.md

 #### Second parameter (optional): conversionOption

 The second parameter of `@JsonProperty` describes what happens when doing the mapping between JSON and TypeScript objects.
-This parameter is optional; the default value is `undefined` (which means no type check is done when the mapping happens).
+This parameter is optional; the default value is `Any` (which means no type check is done when the mapping happens).

 ##### Use of expected type